Start learning with our library of video tutorials taught by experts. Get started

 Viewers: in countries Watching now:

-There is a new IDE on the horizon for Android developers, and rumors say it's faster and easier to navigate than the current Eclipse-based Android Developer Tools plugin.
+There is a new IDE on the horizon for Android developers, Android Studio, and it's faster and easier to navigate than the current Eclipse-based Android Developer Tools plugin.
 Get a first look at Android Studio before its official release, here in this course with David Gassner.
 David shows how to install Android Studio on both Windows and Mac; create new projects and migrate existing ones from Eclipse; navigate and configure the user interface; and build and export Android apps.
+Plus, learn how to manage and automate your Android project builds with Gradle.

-Hi.
-I'm David Gassner and welcome to Android Studio First Look.
+(xylophone notes) -Hi, I'm David Gassner and welcome to Android Studio First Look.
 In this course, I'll introduce you to Android Studio, Google's IDE of the future for Android app development.
-First I'll describe how to install Android Studio and where to find the Android SDK and other critical resources after installation.
-Then I'll take you on a tour of the user interface, managing files and folders, and working with menus, toolbars, and tool windows.
+First, I'll describe how to install Android Studio and where to find the Android SDK and other critical resources after installation.
+Then I'll take you on a tour of the user interface, managing files and folders and working with menus, toolbars, and tool windows.

 Access exercise files from a button right under the course name.